LSBUGPG/movement-tutorial/README.md

     }
 ```

-[!WARNING]
+> [!CAUTION]
-The capitalization of the words is important here.
+> The capitalization of the words is important here.
 So `transform` must begin with a lower case `t` and `Translate` must begin with an upper case `T`.
+Using alternative capitalization or spelling will result in syntax errors.

-[!NOTE]
+> [!NOTE]
-This follows the convention in Unity code that variables start with a lower case letter and classes start with upper case letters.
+> This follows the convention in Unity code that variables start with a lower case letter and classes start with upper case letters.
 This is not a requirement of the language, but it's a good idea to stick to this convention when writing Unity scripts.